-Visual attractiveness and the architectural quality of the buildings themselves can, in part, be down to the sizes and shapes of walls and the positioning of features such as doors and windows.
-There are various
+Visual attractiveness and the architectural quality of the buildings themselves can, in part, be down to the sizes and shapes of walls and the

 Vernacular - local traditional building styles.
 Can be difficult to authentically replicate as often materials only available locally were used.
 Replicating vernacular details but at a different scale or inappropriate context can look very poor.
 If done well, the distinctiveness of a place can be captured.